What Is Courage? A Simple Definition for Real Life

 If there is no fear, there is no courage.

 Fear is natural.
-It keeps us safe.
-It keeps us inside the tribe.
+It helps protect us.
+It keeps us aware of danger.
+It also keeps us inside the tribe.

 Courage begins when something matters more than staying comfortable within it.